Contact us at 914-666-4665

 Chronic Lyme vs PTLDS: The Debate

-Chronic Lyme vs PTLDS: The Debate The debate over chronic Lyme vs PTLDS isn’t just about words—it’s about whether patients feel validated or dismissed.
-Many patients use chronic Lyme disease to describe ongoing fatigue, pain, and brain fog.
-Some clinicians prefer post-treatment Lyme disease syndrome (PTLDS), a term that sounds more neutral but often feels […]
+Chronic Lyme vs PTLDS: What’s the Difference and Why It Matters The debate over chronic Lyme vs PTLDS isn’t just about terminology—it’s about whether patients feel validated or dismissed. :contentReference[oaicite:0]{index=0} Many patients use chronic Lyme disease to describe ongoing fatigue, pain, and brain fog.
+Some clinicians prefer post-treatment Lyme disease syndrome (PTLDS), a term that […]

 Chronic Lyme vs PTLDS: The Debate Read More »

-Understanding Persistent Lyme Disease Symptoms Read More »
+Persistent Lyme Disease Symptoms: Why You May Still Feel Sick Read More »

-Immune Dysfunction and Dysregulation in Lyme Disease Immune dysregulation in Lyme disease may help explain why symptoms such as fatigue, pain, and cognitive changes can persist—even when standard tests are normal and initial treatment has been completed.
-Many patients with Lyme disease experience persistent symptoms that are increasingly understood to involve immune dysregulation, even long
+Immune Dysregulation in Lyme Disease: Why Symptoms Persist Immune dysregulation in Lyme disease may help explain why symptoms such as fatigue, pain, and cognitive changes can persist—even when tests are normal and initial treatment has been completed.
+Many patients improve—but do not return fully to baseline.
+This page explains why.
+Clinical Insight: Persistent symptoms in

-Immune Dysfunction and Dysregulation in Lyme Disease Read More »
+Immune Dysregulation in Lyme Disease: Why Symptoms Persist Read More »

 Palinopsia: Why Afterimages Won’t Go Away | Daniel Cameron MD